Aleosiss/rising_tides/ReadMe.md

 	- Time Stop damage calculation isn't visualized properly
 	- Time Stop damage calculation is fucked, use code from X2Effect_DLC_3AbsorptionField.uc to rewrite
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
+	- Unwilling Conduits needs a range condition, since Over The Shoulder can last on targets indefinitely and can't be used as the only check

 ###### Current Sprint Goals:
 	- Verify that Networked OI works with CCS